(Redirected from Adrian Gonzalez)

 González was Mexico's first baseman in the 2009 World Baseball Classic.
 He hit .273/.407/.636 with 5 walks, 2 doubles, 2 homers, 6 runs and 7 RBI in six games, leading Mexico in both runs and RBI though several starters had better OPSes.
 Six of his RBI, though, came in one rout of the South African national team - a RBI double and 2-run homer off Justin Erasmus and a 3-run shot off Jared Elario.
 He continued his excellent production with the bat during the 2009 season, hitting .277/.407/.551 with 40 homers and 99 RBI.
 He also led the NL with 119 walks, was an All-Star again and won his second Gold Glove.
 In 2010, he hit .298/.393/.511 with 31 homers and 101 RBI and made the All-Star team again.
 He finished 4th in the voting for the NL MVP Award, his highest finish ever.
 However, he had only a year left on his contract, and was expecting a huge payday given the tremendous numbers he had been putting up.
 The Padres were not ready to commit the sort of money needed to retain him for the long term, and on December 6th traded him to the Boston Red Sox for four prospects: 1B Anthony Rizzo, P Casey Kelly, OF Reymond Fuentes and IF Eric Patterson.

 In his autobiography published in 2013, Adrian's former manager with the Red Sox, Terry Francona, explained the thinking behind the acquisition of Gonzalez and fellow marquee player Crawford before the 2011 season.
 Francona claims that the Sox's owners were concerned about declining ratings for Sox games on NESN and decided that they needed a "sexier" team to appeal to more women viewers.
-This prompted the decision to acquired the two handsome players at great cost, a move that upset the chemistry of a winning team and eventually led it to the cellar.
+This prompted the decision to acquire the two handsome players at great cost, a move that upset the chemistry of a winning team and eventually led it to the cellar.
+He became eligible for election to the Hall of Fame in 2024 but was dropped off the ballot after receiving only 3 votes.

 - 2001 MVP Midwest League Kane County Cougars